resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 > (Demonstrate by opening the finder and clicking through on some of the folders)

 As the terminal can't give you the same view, it simply has the concept of being positioned in one of those folders.
-And that's the working directory that you see with the `pwd` command.
+And that's the working directory on the server that you see with the `pwd` command.

 -- *Slide* --